smbayley/DronologyAssignments/collision_avoidance/README.md

 ## Rules
 1. Drones must maintain an altitude between 20 and 40 meters at all times.
 2. Drones must reach every waypoint in their route.
 Getting within 3m of a waypoint is considered "reaching" it.
+3. Drones should stay within 500m of their starting location.
+4. Drones should travel at 10 m/s at all times except during collision avoidance maneuvers.

 ## Final Notes
 * Our evaluation will not use more than 10 drones. _You don't need to write an algo to handle hundreds of drones_.